Selecting a language will automatically trigger the translation of the page content.

 What are the rules of a mobility lease?

-Verified 15 July 2022 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 15 July 2022 - Directorate for Legal and Administrative Information (Prime Minister)

-The mobility lease is a lease signed between the owner of a furnished dwelling and a tenant considered to be temporary occupant (student, employee on temporary mission or in vocational training...).
-The lease lasts from 1 to 10 months.
-It is forbidden to renew a mobility lease.
+The mobility lease is a lease signed between the owner of a furnished dwelling and a tenant considered as a temporary occupant (student, employee on temporary assignment or vocational training...).
+The lease is for between 1 and 10 months.
+Renewal of a mobility lease is prohibited.

-Only some people can be the tenant (or roommate) of mobility lease.
+Only certain people can be the tenant (or roommate) of a mobility lease.

-When the lease begins (which date may be different from the date of the lease signature), the tenant must be in one of the following situations:
+When the lease begins (which may be different from the date the lease was signed), the tenant must be in one of the following situations:

-• Temporary mission in the context of professional activity
+• Temporary assignment in the course of professional activity

 Furnished accommodation

-As a furnished accommodation, it must also contain at least the following furniture:
+As a furnished dwelling, it must also contain at least the following furniture:

 • Bedding with duvet or blanket